-Different kinds of room accents drift in and out of style, but there’s one form of accessorising that will never lose its allure—the age-old floral arrangement.
+Different kinds of home accents drift in and out of style, but there’s one form of accessorising that will never lose its allure—the tried-and-true floral arrangement.
 Perfect for any room of the house, well-chosen blooms (whether faux or real) will lift your interior instantly.

 Image Credit: Helen Green Design